 The day after the killing of George Floyd I, like everyone else, was heartbroken.

 I felt helpless and hopeless and spent most of the day crying.
 The day after that, I wrote a quick post about allyship and shared it to the @officialmillannialblack Instagram account, which I run (I am also the author of the upcoming book Millennial Black).
 Then, I shared another.
 The posts took off.
-Two weeks ago, the account had under a thousand followers.
-Today, it has over 127,000.
+Within weeks, the account had grown from having under a thousand followers, to over 180,000.

 One topic that I haven't really touched on is us.
 Black womxn.
 I’ve spent so much time talking about us that I haven’t spent enough talking to us.